cisco-en-programmability/ansible-collection-catalystwan/roles/software_upgrades_remote/README.md

 4. Retrieves and validates the list of remote server repositories.
 5. Uploads software images from the remote server to the Cisco Manager software repository.
 6. Filters and asserts the presence of required software images in the Manager software repository.
-7. Executes software upgrade operations on Manager, vBond, and vSmart controllers.
+7. Executes software upgrade operations on Manager, Validator, and Controller controllers.
 8. Sets the default software version on the controllers.
 9. Cleans up available software images from the controllers if desired.
 10. Verifies that the activated version is set as the current and default version.